thesecretlab/diary/Steps.md

 3. Change the new button's identifier to "Add".
 4. Connect the button to an action method, called "addNote:".
 5. Implement the `addNote:` method.

+##07-CoreData

+1. Create a new Managed Object Model.
+Call it "Diary".
+2. Open the new model.
+Add a new Entity.
+Call it "Note".
+3. Add an attribute called "text", which is a String.
+4. Add two attributes: "createdDate" and "modifiedDate", both Dates.

+5. Update DYNote.h and DYNote.m to reflect the latest changes.
+Basically, almost all of the code in these files are changed.